PlainHazard

 Douglas County NRI risk profile FIPS 08035 · composite 38/100 (Moderate)

 The radar plots Douglas County's relative exposure to the eight headline natural hazards used by the FEMA National Risk Index.
 Each axis is the qualitative NRI risk rating (Very Low through Very High) re-expressed on a 0-100 scale so that the polygon shape lets you compare a county against another at a glance.
+A rounder polygon means broad multi-hazard exposure; a spiky polygon means one or two dominant hazards drive most of the modeled risk.

 FEMA Records